terraformdns/terraform-dns-recordsets/README.md

 This module requires the `dns` provider, which must be configured for dynamic updates using its `update` configuration block.

-Due to current limitations of the Terraform language, recordsets in the target server are correlated to `recordsets` elements using the index into the `recordsets` list.
-Adding or removing records from the list will therefore cause this module to also update all records with indices greater than where the addition or removal was made.

 ## Limitations

 This module supports only the following DNS record types, due to limitations